Find Grad Schools

 15 Yearly Graduations

 Texas State University is the 9th most popular school in the nation for students seeking a master's degree in human nutrition.
 Roughly 37,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,606 per year, while in-state graduate students, on average, pay $7,147 per year.
 During the most recent year for which we have data, 15 people received their master's degree in human nutrition from Texas State.
-About 92% of this group were women, and 40% were students from an underrepresented racial-ethnic group.
+Of these students, 80% were women and 53% were members of underrepresented racial-ethnic groups.

 #11